From 7f61bc3d979ef53b867172664694f8fcf9e5bdd0 Mon Sep 17 00:00:00 2001

 +of them macros) into the global namespace.
 All C++ specific things are

-namespace.
++put into the ev namespace.
 It should support all the same embedding

-+options as ev.h, most notably EV_MULTIPLICITY
++options as ev.h, most notably EV_MULTIPLICITY.

 Care has been taken to keep the overhead low.
 The only data member added